 #7.
 The Vegan 8

 Since the fall of 2013, Brandi, who previously ran another healthy recipe blog, started up The Vegan 8 (where you can now find all of those previous recipes).
-The site is based around easy and simple recipes, with an emphasis on 8 ingredients.
+The site is based around easy and simple recipes, with an emphasis on only using 8 ingredients per recipe.
 Try the Roasted Broccoli & Rice Bowl with Chipotle Red Pepper Sauce, a Vegan Garlic Alfredo Sauce (pictured above), or some Low-Fat Unfried Rice.

 Additionally, in the US, you can find Engine 2 brand products at Whole Foods stores, making healthy, oil-free meal prep just that much easier.
-Rip also has a couple of Engine 2 books about the plant-based lifestyle approach.
+There are also a few Engine 2 books about the plant-based lifestyle.

 #10.
 Potato Strong